iozsaygi/iozsaygi.github.io/_posts/2023-10-24-minimal-wrapper-around-addressables.md

 subsystemStreamingController = new SubsystemStreamingController();
             foreach (var registeredSubsystemAssetReference in registeredSubsystemAddressables)
 ```
-Here, we are creating a new instance of the subsystem streaming controller and requesting load operations for each addressable subsystem reference we have in the ``registeredSubsystemAddressables`` array.
+Here, we are creating a new instance of the subsystem streaming controller and requesting load operation for each addressable subsystem reference we have in the ``registeredSubsystemAddressables`` array.
 ``